withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 }
 ```

-In Astro, we can reuse the TypeScript interface and type cast our `Astro.props` destructure to enforce type safety:
+In Astro, reuse the TypeScript interface and type cast the `Astro.props` destructure to enforce type safety:

 ```astro title="Layout.astro"
 ---